-Learning Goals for Psychology Majors
+Learning Outcomes for Psychology Majors

 Our goals for student learning at Gettysburg College are adapted from guidelines established by the American Psychological Association for the undergraduate psychology major.
 They include understanding not only the knowledge base in psychology, but also thinking critically about it and engaging in the process of gaining new knowledge.